---

 ### Step 4: Fix the JavaScript Rendering Problem

-Research by Vercel and MERJ reveals that 69% of AI crawlers cannot execute JavaScript, making client-side rendering a significant barrier to visibility.
-If your marketing site, product pages, or blog rely on React, Vue, or Angular for client-side rendering, an AI crawler may only see a blank `<body>`.
-This invisibility persists regardless of your `robots.txt` configuration, preventing your content from being indexed or cited.
+**Research by Vercel and MERJ reveals that 69% of AI crawlers cannot execute JavaScript, making client-side rendered content invisible to most models.** If your site is built using React, Vue, or Angular without server-side support, AI crawlers typically see a blank page.
+This rendering gap means your content remains unindexed regardless of your `robots.txt` permissions.

-Server-side rendering (SSR) provides the necessary fix for JavaScript execution limitations.
-Frameworks like Next.js and Nuxt deliver fully rendered HTML in the initial response, allowing AI crawlers to parse content as simple HTTP clients.
-To further optimize for AI visibility, implement the following structural elements:
+1. **Server-side rendering (SSR):** Utilize frameworks such as Next.js or Nuxt that deliver fully rendered HTML in the initial response, allowing AI crawlers to parse content as simple HTTP clients.

-* **JSON-LD Schema Markup:** Implement markup for Organization, Product, FAQPage, and Article types to provide an explicit map of entity relationships.
+3. **JSON-LD schema markup:** Deploy schema for Organization, Product, FAQPage, and Article to provide AI bots with an explicit map of entity relationships.

-* **Technical Walkthrough:** For a complete guide on these requirements, see our article on [how to structure your website for AI visibility](/blog/how-to-structure-my-website-for-ai-visibility).
+For a complete walkthrough, see our guide on [how to structure your website for AI visibility](/blog/how-to-structure-my-website-for-ai-visibility).

 # [Brand Name] - AI Agent Documentation